Spoon University Logo

 For a more savory and meal-preppable option, smoked salmon and cream cheese offer a delicious, protein-rich start to the day.
 Spread cream cheese onto a whole wheat or high-protein tortilla, then layer with smoked salmon, spinach, and thinly sliced cucumbers.
 Try this recipe from @foodbyrosaisabel on TikTok, which includes red pesto, red onions, and fresh dill.
 Roll it up, slice it into pinwheels, or eat it as a full wrap for a quick, no-cook breakfast packed with healthy fats and proteins.

-In her free time, Natalie enjoys traveling, rewatching the same three shows over and over again, coffee, bookstores, jazz music, Peanuts holiday specials, and spending quality time with family.
+In her free time, Natalie enjoys traveling to new cities, rewatching the same three shows over and over again, independently-owned bookstores, jazz bars, Peanuts holiday specials, and spending quality time with friends and family.